 - Start with an organized clean kitchen and freezer.
-Clutter and mess almost always leads a person to feeling overwhelmed.
+Clutter and mess almost always lead a person to feel overwhelmed.
 Taking 20 minutes or so to clean the kitchen and freezer along with organizing the utensils, spices, ingredients, and other supplies will start you on the right track.

 - Make sure you have all your freezer cooking supplies.
 Look at your recipe list and take note of the supplies you need.
-If you don’t have them then add to your grocery list.
-There is nothing worse then having a kitchen full of food and no containers to store it in.
-Believe me I have been there.
-Here is a basic list of freezer cooking supplies.
+If you don’t have them then add them to your grocery list.
+There is nothing worse than having a kitchen full of food and no containers to store it in.
+Believe me, I have been there.

 - Make meal starters and complete meals.
 It is important to note that you do not always have to put together complete meals.
-I really like putting together meal starters such as shredded chicken, shredded pork, rice, beans, etc. That way I am not committed to a specific dinner idea and I can be more creative with recipes when putting together my weekly menu plan.
-However I do prepare some complete meals.
-For example chili, chicken curry, and black bean soup are all complete meals I cook ahead of time and freeze.
+I really like putting together meal-starters such as shredded chicken, shredded pork, rice, beans, etc. That way I am not committed to a specific dinner idea and I can be more creative with recipes when putting together my weekly menu plan.
+However, I do prepare some complete meals.

 - Have recipes available to refer to.
 This might sound silly but there have been many times that I am getting ready to make a meal and I have to spend 5-10 minutes or more looking for the recipe.
 When you are making 5-7 meals that can lead to an hour or more of wasted time.